-We continue to make investments in manufacturing capability and capacity as part of our long-term strategy to reach more people around the world with our vaccines.
-To ensure a reliable supply of quality products, we have invested more than $1 billion to modernize and expand our existing facilities and build new vaccine manufacturing sites.
+As part of our long-term strategy to reach more people around the world with our vaccines, we have invested more than $1 billion to modernize and expand our existing facilities and build new vaccine manufacturing sites.
 We have manufacturing sites in West Point, Pennsylvania, U.S.; Durham, North Carolina, U.S.; Elkton, Virginia, U.S.; and Carlow, Ireland.
 We seek to develop the capability and capacity to serve a significant portion of the world’s population.

-The total number of doses distributed of our vaccines has nearly doubled since 2010.
-And over the past seven years, our global reach has doubled: In 2016, approximately 60 percent of our vaccines were distributed outside the U.S., up from just 30 percent in 2010.
+The total number of doses distributed of our vaccines has increased significantly since 2010.
+And over the past eight years, our global reach has also increased dramatically: In 2017, approximately 65 percent of our vaccines were distributed outside the U.S., up from just 28 percent in 2010.

 Importantly, we are working hard to ensure that many of these doses reach people in the low-income settings where they are needed most.
-More than 22 million doses of just two of our vaccines—GARDASIL® [Human Papillomavirus Quadrivalent (Types 6, 11, 16, and 18) Vaccine, Recombinant] and ROTATEQ® (Rotavirus Vaccine, Live, Oral, Pentavalent)—have been distributed in Gavi-eligible countries through 2016.
-Today, 19 Gavi-eligible countries have launched immunization programs with GARDASIL, and four are using ROTATEQ.
-More broadly, working with Gavi, UNICEF, and other partners, we have worked to mobilize funding and technical support to enable the successful introduction of underused vaccines in the world’s poorest countries.
+More than 31 million doses of just two of our vaccines—GARDASIL and ROTATEQ® (Rotavirus Vaccine, Live, Oral, Pentavalent)—have been distributed in Gavi-eligible countries through 2017.
+Today, 28 Gavi-eligible countries have launched immunization programs with GARDASIL, and four are using ROTATEQ.
+More broadly, working with Gavi, UNICEF and other partners, we have helped to mobilize funding and technical support to enable the successful introduction of underused vaccines in the world’s poorest countries.

-Our manufacturing division has undertaken an ambitious program to reduce the cost of production by increasing efficiency, minimizing procurement spending and improving supply performance, including on-time deliveries and reduction of supply shortages.
+Our manufacturing division has undertaken an ambitious program to reduce the cost of production by increasing efficiency, minimizing procurement spending and improving supply performance.

 We continue to explore potential strategic partnerships with other manufacturers to bring down the cost of vaccines and promote greater access in local markets.
 We have a long history of progress in this area, dating back to our hepatitis B license of technology to manufacturers in China in the 1990s.